On Track: A Photographic Tribute to Canada’s Rich Railroad History

-Sandra Harvey captured this sunny day on Alberta’s Icefields Parkway perfectly!
+Sandra Harvey captured this scenic stretch of train track from Alberta’s Icefields Parkway.

 Psst—you need to take these Canadian road trips at least once in your lifetime.

-On a trip to Banff National Park, Donna Barker stopped for the view and got the added benefit of the train coming through for this breathtaking hot.
+On a trip to Banff National Park, Donna Barker stopped for the view—and got the added bonus of a train speeding through the shot.
+Talk about perfect timing!

-Here are the best things to do in Banff—without snow.
+Here are the best things to do in Banff on your next visit.

-Linda Sweeney captured this charming shot of a Via Rail train coming into Newcastle.
+Linda Sweeney of Miramichi, New Brunswick, captured this postcard-perfect shot of a Via Rail passenger train pulling into Newcastle.

-“Constructed around 1927, this caboose was last used on CN’s Montreal-Belleville run in 1976,” writes Paula Brown.
+“Constructed around 1927, this caboose was last used on CN’s Montreal-Belleville run in 1976,” writes Ottawa’s Paula Brown.
 “It has been modified and painted to reflect the CNR caboose style of the 1920s.
-It’s on display at the Cumberland Heritage Museum in Cumberland, Ont.”
+It’s on display at the Cumberland Heritage Museum in Cumberland, Ontario.”

-Alan Cheng found an abandoned rail car serving as the canvas for artists in Scarborough, Ont.
+Alan Cheng captured an old rail car serving as the canvas for graffiti artists in Scarborough, Ontario.

 Check out the most quirky roadside attractions across Canada.

-“Not a train in site this afternoon when we were out for a drive in Rothesay, N.B.,” writes Rena Nixon.
+“Not a train in sight this afternoon when we were out for a drive in Rothesay, New Brunswick,” writes Rena Nixon.
 But they did meet this adorable little guy!

-Here’s what it’s like photographing wildlife in the dead of winter.
+Here’s what it’s like photographing deer in rutting season.

 Fred Allin took this train from Anchorage to Fairbanks while on a trip to Alaska.
-Its cool tones contrast with the yellow magnificently.
+What a unique opportunity to admire all of that unspoiled wilderness!

 George Vanderberg snapped this striking image at the marshalling yards in Kipp, Alberta.
 The switches on the track allow for trains to follow different routes, of course—a poignant metaphor for those defining moments in our lives.